hadihdz/lccm_vc/README.md

 ## Checkpoints:
-The checkpoints for LCCM-VC are available via the following Google Drive link: https://drive.google.com/drive/folders/1fYlJJCC9EoSr2zm5zHVsnfRt3qK6zrNq?usp=sharing
+The checkpoints for LCCM-VC are available via the following Google Drive link:

+https://drive.google.com/drive/folders/1fYlJJCC9EoSr2zm5zHVsnfRt3qK6zrNq?usp=sharing

 ## Datasets
 To evaluate CANF-VC on a video dataset, follow the procedure mentioned for CANF-VC [https://github.com/NYCU-MAPL/CANF-VC] to prepare the datasets.

 ## Evaluation:
 The testing procedure for LCCM-VC is the same as CANF-VC.
+Please follow the evaluation commands provided at https://github.com/NYCU-MAPL/CANF-VC.
+However, instead of "test.py" you need to use "eval_lccm_vc.py".

+## Citation:
+If you find LCCM-VC useful, please cite it as follows:

+@InProceedings{lccm,
+  author = 	 "H. Hadizadeh and I. V. Baji\'c", title =        "{LCCM-VC}: Learned Conditional Coding Modes for Video Coding", booktitle =        "IEEE ICASSP Workshop on Humans, Machines and Multimedia - Quality of Experience and Beyond", month = "Jun.", year = 	 "2023",
+}